trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

                  int *periods, const char *output_folder,
                  bool verbose = false, bool imag_time = false, int particle_tag = 1);

-where the parameters are as follows
+where the parameters are as follows:

     h_a               Kinetic term of the Hamiltonian (cosine part) h_b               Kinetic term of the Hamiltonian (sine part)